The most obvious benefit of going for a bagless vacuum is that you don’t have to keep spending on operating costs such as replacement bags.

 With a weight of over 6 kilos, this is not a light vacuum under any measure.

-For the technology it comes decked out with, the vacuum doesn’t come cheap either - with quite a hefty price tag!
+For the technology it comes decked out with, this Bosch vacuum doesn’t come cheap either - with quite a hefty price tag!

 Vax Power 5 Pet